Strongpool/strongpool-node/README.md

 - A computer or virtual machine with Linux installed.
 [Ubuntu 20.04](https://ubuntu.com/download/server) is recommended, but other distributions should also work.
+- 16GB RAM
 - Free disk space for Arweave data.
-For mining, you will want at least 6TB free.
+For mining, at least a 6TB NVMe drive is recommended.
+Smaller or slower drives will work, but your hash rate will be reduced as a result.
+Note: If you have already been mining with the official miner, you don't need to delete that data, the Strongpool node can use it.
+- Reasonably stable public IP with port 1984 forwarded to your miner.
 - Docker installed.
 On Ubuntu 20.04, run `sudo apt install docker.io` to install it.
 For other distributions, follow the official Docker [install instructions](https://docs.docker.com/engine/install/).